evgeny-myasishchev/docker-node-0.12-awscli/README.md

 Put more vars into the **container.env** if needed.

-Run the image
+Run the container
 ```
 docker run --env-file=container.env -it --rm node-012-awscli bash
 ```

-## Testing image built by docker hub
+## Testing container built by docker hub

 Pull the image
 ```